cs411-alawini/sp25-cs411-team065-Good/doc/Conceptual and Logical Database Design.md

 1. Most tables have a single simple primary key (or a composite key with no additional attributes).
 2. No partial or transitive dependencies exist (i.e., we do not see any non-key attribute determining another non-key attribute).

-Therefore, **all tables satisfy 3NF**; and because in each table the left-hand side of every nontrivial functional dependency is a (candidate) key, they **also satisfy BCNF**.
+Therefore, **all tables satisfy 3NF**; because the left-hand side of every nontrivial functional dependency is a (candidate) key in each table, they **also satisfy BCNF**.

 # Entity Relationship Description

 ## 1. User --- Collection_File
 - **Cardinality:** One-to-many (1..*)
-- **Description:** A user can create multiple collection files, and each collection file belongs to one user.
+- **Description:** A user can create multiple collection files, each belonging to one user.

 ## 2. Collection_File --- Item
 - **Cardinality:** One-to-many (1..*)